-Unquoted collective investment scheme is valued at the last published net asset value per unit at the date of the statement of financial position.
+Unquoted Islamic collective investment scheme is valued at the last published net asset value per unit at the date of the statement of financial position.

-Deposits with licensed financial institutions are stated at cost plus accrued interest calculated on the effective interest rate method over the period from the date of placement to the date of maturity of the respective deposits, which is a close estimate of their fair value due to the short term nature of the deposits.
-Financial assets at amortised cost and other financial liabilities are subsequently carried at amortised cost using the effective interest rate method.
+Islamic deposits with licensed Islamic financial institutions are stated at cost plus accrued profit calculated on the effective profit rate method over the period from the date of placement to the date of maturity of the respective Islamic deposits, which is a close estimate of their fair value due to the short term nature of the Islamic deposits.
+Financial assets at amortised cost and other financial liabilities are subsequently carried at amortised cost using the effective profit rate method.